Basics

 Edges

 Use setindex! with two keys to add a new edge between the given labels and containing the given metadata.
-Beware that this time, nonexistent labels will throw an error.
+Beware that this time, an edge will only be added when both node labels already exist in the graph.

 colors[:red, :green] = :yellow;